Dummy variable (statistics)

 In regression analysis, a dummy variable (also known as indicator variable or just dummy) is one that takes a binary value (0 or 1) to indicate the absence or presence of some categorical effect that may be expected to shift the outcome.
-For example, if we were studying the relationship between sex and income, we could use a dummy variable to represent the sex of each individual in the study.
-The variable could take on a value of 1 for males and 0 for females (or vice versa).
 In machine learning this is known as one-hot encoding.

 Dummy variables are commonly used in regression analysis to represent categorical variables that have more than two levels, such as education level or occupation.
 In this case, multiple dummy variables would be created to represent each level of the variable, and only one dummy variable would take on a value of 1 for each observation.
-Dummy variables are useful because they allow us to include categorical variables in our analysis, which would otherwise be difficult to include due to their non-numeric nature.
-They can also help us to control for confounding factors and improve the validity of our results.
+Dummy variables are useful because they allow the use of categorical variables in our analysis, which would otherwise be difficult to include due to their non-numeric nature.